About Frances Bronet

 Bronet has been named a DesignIntelligence Most Admired Educator (twice) and an Association of Collegiate Schools of Architecture (ACSA) Distinguished Professor, and is past chancellor for the ACSA College of Distinguished Professors.
 She is a recipient of the Carnegie Foundation for the Advancement of Teaching New York Professor of the Year and the William H. Wiley Distinguished Professor Award for excellence in teaching, research, service, and contributions to the university and community.
 She is the co-founder of the ACSA Women’s Leadership Council and continues to mentor and lecture on women in leadership nationally.
 She is one of the only presidents of a college who is an architect and before that, the only architecture provost of a Carnegie classified research institution.

-Since joining Pratt, Bronet has earned many notable accolades, including being named to PoliticsNY “2022 Power Players in Education,” City & State “2018 Brooklyn Power 50,” “2019 Brooklyn Power 100,” “2019 New York Women’s Power 100,” and “2020 New York Women’s Power 100” lists, and was honored with Beverly Willis Architecture Foundation’s Oculus Award (2019) for academic leadership supporting scholarship on women in architecture and engineering.
+Since joining Pratt, Bronet has earned many notable accolades, including being named to the PoliticsNY “2022 Power Players in Education,” City & State “2018 Brooklyn Power 50,” “2019 Brooklyn Power 100,” “2019 New York Women’s Power 100,” and “2020 New York Women’s Power 100” lists, and was honored with Beverly Willis Architecture Foundation’s Oculus Award (2019) for academic leadership supporting scholarship on women in architecture and engineering.
 She has been profiled in Design Milk, The Architect’s Newspaper, Interior Design, Madame Architect, and authored an op-ed in Crain’s New York Business, and co-authored an opinion piece in Gotham Gazette.
+She was invited to contribute to the 2024 “50 Ideas for a Stronger and More Equitable Brooklyn” report by the Center for an Urban Future and Brooklyn Org and called for launching a universal climate literacy campaign.
 Bronet has been interviewed on public radio’s The Brian Lehrer Show, the Peabody Award-winning Studio 360 with Kurt Andersen, Person Place Thing with Randy Cohen, and Joanne Wilson’s Gotham Gal podcast, and is asked to present in international and national fora.
 She has served as a juror for the international CODAawards.

 Underlining her commitment to bolstering New York City’s talent and workforce development to ensure an inclusive economic recovery is Bronet’s appointment to the Future of Workers Task Force by New York City Mayor Eric Adams.
-Bronet is also a member of the Consortium for Sustainable Urbanization advisory board, Executive Board of the Association of Independent Colleges of Art and Design (AICAD), and co-chair of the Myrtle Avenue Business Improvement District.
+Bronet is chair of the board of trustees of the Association of Independent Colleges of Art and Design (AICAD), a member of the Consortium for Sustainable Urbanization advisory board, and co-chair of the Myrtle Avenue Business Improvement District.

 As a thought leader, Bronet has been an invited speaker/panelist/contributor at City & State New York’s 2019 Education Summit, the UN Consortium for Sustainable Urbanization, IDC Foundation Panel on Innovation at the Intersection of Building Design and Construction (2019), Municipal Art Society, the Beverly Willis Foundation, the Society for College and University Planners (SCUP), and the Association for a Better New York Young Professionals (2019).